Architecture overview

 @miragon/bpmn-modeler-element-template-chooser | libs/element-template-chooser | Preact-based template chooser overlay |

 Most libs/* are source-only — the consuming Vite/webpack build compiles the TypeScript and TSX files directly via the @miragon/bpmn-modeler-<lib> path alias.
-Two libs have their own tsc build step: @miragon/bpmn-modeler-shared (compiled because it's also consumed by the extension host), and @miragon/create-append-c7-element-templates (compiled because it's published to npm as a standalone artefact).
+Only @miragon/bpmn-modeler-shared has its own tsc build step, compiled because it's also consumed by the extension host.

 Extension host vs webview